Sunday, September 8, 2013

 Studied the anti-bacterial, anti-fungal, and antiviral activities in eight eucalyptus species.
 E. bicostata had the best anti-viral activity. " E. odorata showed the strongest activity against S. aureus, H. influenzae, S. agalactiae, S. pyogenes, S. pneumoniae and against all the tested fungal strains."

-Antimicrobial Activity of Essential Oils against Streptococcus mutans and their Antiproliferative Effects
+Antimicrobial Activity of Essential Oils against Streptococcus mutans and their Antiproliferative Effects.

 "EO showed activity at low concentrations, and their selected active fractions were also effective against biofilm formed by S. mutans and human tumor cell lines."
 This abstract does not say which oils were tested.

+J Food Sci.
 2011 Nov-Dec;76(9):H226-30

 Essential oil of Curcuma longa inhibits Streptococcus mutans biofilm formation.